zener05/debian-stretch-php-5-3/README.md

 ## Download DEB packages
 Luckily we can use repositories from Ubuntu and its Launchpad.
 I use [repository from SergeyD](https://launchpad.net/~sergey-dryabzhinsky/+archive/ubuntu/php53).

-Select all packages that you want to use - depends on you architecture.
+Select all packages that you want to use - depends on your architecture.
 For example I use these:

 - [php53-cli](https://launchpad.net/~sergey-dryabzhinsky/+archive/ubuntu/php53/+files/php53-cli_5.3.29-1sergeyd14.4~xenial1_amd64.deb)
 - [php53-common](https://launchpad.net/~sergey-dryabzhinsky/+archive/ubuntu/php53/+files/php53-cli_5.3.29-1sergeyd14.4~xenial1_amd64.deb)